ITensor/website/docs/classes/itensor.md

 In addition to the default dense real storage, ITensors can have other storage types such as complex storage or various sparse storage types.

+The type `ITensor` is defined in the header "itensor/itensor.h"; also see "itensor/itensor_interface.h" and "itensor/itensor_interface.ih".

 ## Synopsis ##